 Tests of the equivalence principle in space-based scenarios

-We studied the possibility of testing the equivalence principle with some existing or proposed Earth artificial satellites without any mechanism of compensation of the non-gravitational orbital perturbations [1, 2].
-The equivalence principle was also used to constrain some orbital parameters of the planetary system hosted by the pulsar PSR B1257+12 [3].
+We studied the possibility of testing the weak equivalence principle with some existing or proposed Earth's artificial satellites without any mechanism of compensation of the non-gravitational orbital perturbations [1, 2].
+The equivalence principle was used also to constrain some orbital parameters of the planetary system hosted by the pulsar PSR B1257+12 [3].
+Complete orbital effects due to a violation of the strong equivalence principle in an external field were investigated [4] as well.

 Earth-based tests of general relativistic gravitoelectromagnetism